bogdanmagometa/protein-rmsd-calculation/README.md

 - `calc_rmsd.py` - Add `rmsd1`, `rmsd2`, `rmsd3` columns to the `metrics.csv` table, save aligned filtered PDBs.
 - `make_movies.py` - Create movies from aligned filtered PDBs.
 - `add_text_all.py` - Overlay text on all movies.
-- `arrange_grid.sh` - Arrange all moviews into one grid of specified grid width and height.
+- `arrange_grid.sh` - Arrange all movies into one grid of specified grid width and height.

 ## Prerequisites